d5/tengo/docs/tutorial.md

 # Tengo Language Syntax

-Tengo language syntax is designed to be familiar to Go developers while being a bit simpler and more streamlined.
-The main difference from Go is that Tengo is a dynamic programming language.
+Tengo's syntax is designed to be familiar to Go developers while being a bit simpler and more streamlined.

 **You can test the Tengo code in online [Playground](https://tengolang.com).**

-## Values and Variables
+## Values and Value Types

-A value is associated with a type that is either a [runtime type](https://github.com/d5/tengo/blob/master/docs/runtime-types.md) _(int, string, float, bool, char, bytes, array, immutable array, map, immutable map, time, error, undefined)_ or a [user-defined type](https://github.com/d5/tengo/blob/master/docs/objects.md).
+Tengo supports several different value types.

 ```golang
 19 + 84               // int values